 Washing your car seems like a pretty straightforward task.
 Soapy water, a sponge, and a hose should do the trick, right?
 Well, all of those things are good tools to have, but there’s really more to it than that.
 When talking to professionals with Newark Chrysler Jeep Dodge, we learned that the sheet metal, special paint, and wax coating on your vehicle’s exterior require special attention and products.
 Read on for some Dos and Don’ts for a good at-home car wash that will get your car clean and be sure not to accidentally damage your vehicle’s exterior.

 - Wash your car as soon as you notice it’s dirty: The longer stuff sits on your car, the harder it is to get off.
 Obviously, you can’t wash your car every day, but if you notice a good deal of mud, dead bugs, or bird droppings on your vehicle, you should give it a wash as soon as you can.
 Bird droppings, in particular, can be acidic and will eat away at the clear coat covering your paint if you let it sit for too long.
+According to car experts at GrandPrixTimes, “how often you plan on washing your car will make a difference to which product you should purchase – some soaps are designed for regular washes, whereas some soaps are designed to protect the car’s exterior for a longer time.

 - Use a bug-and-tar remover if needed: For dead bugs and tar residue that have baked on to your vehicle’s exterior, sometimes regular soap just doesn’t cut it.
 Specially formulated cleaners are available to scrub off these hard-to-remove messes, and it’s worth spending a few extra dollars.